devrawr/devrawr/README.md

 - 👋 Hi, I’m @devrawr
 - 👀 I’m interested in several topics, including low-level development, networking, algorithms and more.
 - 🌱 I’m currently learning process architectures and reverse engineering.
-- :x: I hate the interpreted languages, the JVM and bloat.
+- :x: I hate interpreted languages, the JVM and bloat.
 - 📫 You're able to reach me on discord, rawr#0365